apooniajjn/paloaltogcp/palo-alto-oracle-partner/oracle-python/README.md

-# PAN OS VM Series Firewall Configuration
+# Oracle Cloud Configuration

 This repository includes `python` library which end user can use with `Robot Framework`.
-This will allow end user to configure Palo Alto Networks firewall using keywords which are written around REST API.
+This will allow end user to configure Oracle Cloud using keywords which are written around Oracle API.

 Software versions used:
-- PAN OS VM REST API version (v10.0)
+- Oracle REST API version
 - Robot Framework (3.1.2)

 ## Prerequisites